Skip to Content

 Tried Too Hard At Times

-While I thoroughly enjoy raunchy humor, there were times when I thought Atomic Saloon tried too hard… Almost being overly raunchy for raunchiness’s sake, leading to a lot of fake smiles and “cringey” moments in the crowd.
+While I live for raunchy humor, there were times when Atomic Saloon tried too hard… Almost being overly raunchy for raunchiness’s sake, leading to a lot of fake smiles and “cringey” moments in the crowd.

 Again, this IS a show that’ll make you laugh.
 There were just a few occasions where I didn’t think it “worked”.